 Real estate law is not something most homeowners or business owners think about as they go about their day-to-day business.
 But when a dispute with a tenant, landlord, neighbor, or the government arises, many property owners and renters find themselves scrambling to understand their rights.
-Here are the answers to a few of the questions I most often hear at my practice.
+Here are the answers to a few of the questions I most often hear as a Minneapolis real estate attorney.

 Can I trust the city/county/state/federal government to know and follow the law?

 It would be nice if we could always count on government employees and agencies to understand Minnesota’s complicated eminent domain laws during a public works project.
 But unfortunately, this is not always the case.
 That’s why I encourage many of my clients to do their own due diligence during any eminent domain case involving the government.
-I often suggest hiring an independent property appraiser, surveyor, and title company to confirm that the work—and the numbers—the government presents to you is accurate and fair.
+I often suggest hiring an independent property appraiser, surveyor, and title company to confirm that the work and numbers the government presents to you are accurate and fair.